GangneuxA/4CITE/README.md

 clone this project

-in root of project

-create venv with this command :
+open a terminal in the root of project and create venv with this command :
 ```
 python3 -m venv .venv
 ```